phihag/bup/div/data_structures.md

                 Example: ["MS1", "WS", "MS2", "MD1", "WD", "MD2", "MX"].
 protest         Text describing the protest of one team, e.g. "Court extremely slippery (Home team, 19:00)" team_competition* Are players competing for their teams(true) or for themselves(false)?
+Affects announcements. neutral_ground  Boolean.
+If true, the competition is happening at a neutral venue, so the guest team is not mentioned first.
 Affects announcements. team_names      Array of home and away team name.
 Required for team competitions.
                 Example: ["TV Refrath", "BC Bischmisheim"] umpires         String describing umpires (for eventsheet), e.g. "Barbara Bub & Klaus-Michael Becker"